Thursday, 25 December 2014

 So, what is it then?

-Jesus was quoting a prophetic word and action from 1 Samuel 16 and Isaiah 41:9 when God called and chose His beloved.
+Jesus was quoting a prophetic word and action from the old testament.
+He quoted 1 Samuel 16 and Isaiah 41:9 when God called and chose His beloved.

 The background

 God sends the prophet Samuel to anoint David (his name meaning Beloved, a man after God’s heart) as the next king of Israel.
-This follows the demise of king Saul (his name meaning desired or beggar, borrower).
+This follows the demise Israel's first king, Saul (his name meaning desired or beggar, borrower).

-When Samuel arrives at Jesse's homestead, he is requires of him to bring (call) all his sons before Samuel.
-God speaks to Samuel in every instance concerning the candidate appearing before him indicating whether he is the chosen one or not.
+When Samuel arrives at old Jesse's homestead, he asks him to bring (call) all his sons so that Samuel may see who the next anointed king of Israel would be.
+During the parade God speaks to Samuel in every instance concerning the candidate appearing before him indicating whether he is the chosen one or not.

-The first time the words called and chosen are used together in the Word of God is here in 1 Samuel 16:8 and it says Then Jesse called Abinadab, and made him pass before Samuel.
+The first time the words called and chosen are used together in the Bible is here in 1 Samuel 16:8 and it says Then Jesse called Abinadab, and made him pass before Samuel.
 And he said, Neither hath the LORD chosen this.
 In fact, the whole of 1 Samuel 16 makes for very interesting Hebrew wordplay with the words called and chosen.

-You’ll recall that Jesse eventually called all his sons before Samuel and Samuel inquired whether there was another.
+We recall that Jesse eventually called all his sons before Samuel.
+Then Samuel asked whether there was another.
+So Jesse calls David, the youngest from the field.
 When David appears before Samuel, God immediately says This is he!
 The beloved is chosen.

 But how are these words significant?